otaviof/apperator/docs/20-vault-handler.md

         - name: keystore
           # file extension
           extension: jks # when using "file" as type
-          # unzip payload
+          # zip payload
-          unzip: true # only when having "file" as type
+          zip: true # only when having "file" as type
 ```

 TODO: document how to set-up secret for vault-handler authorization;